Using UMAP for Clustering¶

 adjusted_rand_score(mnist.target, labels), adjusted_mutual_info_score(mnist.target, labels)

-Where before HDBSCAN performed very poorly, we now have score of 0.9 or better.
+Where before HDBSCAN performed very poorly, we now have scores of 0.9 or better.
 This is because we actually clustered far more of the data.
 As before we can also look at how the clustering did on just the data that HDBSCAN was confident in clustering.

 clustered = (labels >= 0) ( adjusted_rand_score(mnist.target[clustered], labels[clustered]), adjusted_mutual_info_score(mnist.target[clustered], labels[clustered]) )